co2-git/redtea/README.md

 redtea
 ===

-A test framework for Node based on promise, es6 and re-usability.
+A test framework for Node based on re-usability.

 # Install